 The “I do” portion of a lesson involves the teacher just modeling the lesson, and students are just watching.
 This is the part where the teacher is modeling a think aloud.
 In case you aren’t familiar, a think-aloud is where the teacher is speaking out loud before the class what she would think if she were in the shoes of the student trying to solve the problem.

 The “we do” portion is where students are trying to do it themselves and you are assisting them.
-This can also be done differently where you give them a minute to try it themselves and you check it together immediately afterwards.
+This can also be done differently where you give them a minute to try it themselves and you check it together immediately afterward.
 Another possibility is to allow students to work in partners on a problem and then checking it.
 The point of the “we do” portion is to have “assistance” in some way and immediate feedback.

 The “you do” portion is where students are completely independent on completing the assignment or task.
 It can be in the form of an assessment, or it can be just regular classwork.
-They are typically just practicing the skill to mastery.
+They are typically just practicing the skill of mastery.

 I want to demonstrate each of these parts using my math workshop lesson plans, though it is not limited to math.
 It can be done in any content area.
 This lesson is on estimating sums and differences in decimals.
 I have my students gathered around the easel.
 They have their math notebooks in their laps and they are sitting listening to me as I model before them on chart paper the “I do” portion.